-Critics and pundits frequently charge infosecurity with having the same level of scientific rigor as witch doctoring -- in other words, lacking governance.
+Critics and pundits frequently charge infosecurity with having the same level scientific rigor as witch doctoring -- in other words, lacking governance.

 Both witch doctoring and infosecurity have elaborate tradition and ritual intended to exorcise hostile forces, and both find it difficult to provide credible evidence that they're beneficial.
 Practitioners often make a good show of it, but you'll likely find a little man pulling levers and shouting into a microphone if you look behind the curtain.